EntropyString/EntropyString-Swift/README.md

 ## <a name="CustomCharacters"></a>Custom Characters

-Being able to easily generate random strings is great, but what if you want to specify your own characters.
-For example, suppose you want to visualize flipping a coin to produce entropy of 10 bits.
+Being able to easily generate random strings is great, but what if you want to specify your own characters?
+For example, suppose you want to visualize flipping a coin to produce 10 bits of entropy.

   ```swift
   import EntropyString